This page was last revised for version 5.1.0.

 Brightest/largest soma only Detects the single most prominent soma in the image—the structure with the highest EDT × intensity score.
 Use this for images containing a single neuron or when you want to identify the primary cell body.

 All somata in image Detects multiple somas by finding local maxima in the EDT map.
 Each local maximum represents a thick structure that likely corresponds to a cell body.
-The Min. radius parameter filters out small detections (debris, hot pixels) by discarding structures below the specified radius.
+When this scope is selected, several additional filtering parameters become available (see below).

 Threshold

 The intensity threshold determines which pixels are considered foreground during detection.
-Use -1 (default) to automatically compute the threshold using Otsu’s method.
+Use -1 (default) to automatically compute the threshold using image statistics.
 Manual adjustment may be needed for images with uneven illumination or weak signal.

 Output Types